Never Cry Wolf (film): Plot

-Autumn nears, and Tyler hears that the caribou are migrating south, which will provide an opportunity for him to study the concept his superiors want to confirm.
-Ootek takes Tyler on a three-day hike to where the caribou will be.
-The caribou show up as predicted and Tyler observes the wolves make several unsuccessful attacks.
-Tyler helps drive caribou towards the pack, which soon takes one down.
+Autumn nears, and Tyler hears that the caribou are migrating south.
+Ootek takes him on a three-day hike to where the caribou will be, and Tyler observes the wolves make several unsuccessful attacks.
+He helps drive caribou towards the pack, which takes one down.
 Tyler takes a bone and samples the marrow, discovering the dead caribou to be diseased.
-It confirms that the wolves are not ruthless killers but rather their predation kills off only the weaker caribou.
+This confirms that the wolves kill only the weaker caribou.

-One day, Tyler encounters Rosie with two hunter-guests, making plans to exploit the area's resources.
-Rosie insists on flying out Tyler, who refuses.
-Rosie then offers to extract Tyler from his research campsite in three days, the time it will take Tyler to hike back.
+One day Tyler encounters Rosie and two investors, who have bought the lakefront and mountain slope to develop a hotel.
+Rosie tells him that he is behaving irrationally and offers to fly him out.
+Tyler refuses, but Rosie promises to visit him in a few days at the camp in case he changes his mind.

-Tyler returns to the base to find things very still.
-He ventures into the wolves' territory and goes into their den, only to find the pups cowering in fear and the two wolves nowhere in sight.
+Tyler returns to the camp to find things very still.
+He ventures into the wolves' territory to find the pups cowering in fear and the two adults gone.
 Rosie's aircraft approaches outside.
-Believing that Rosie killed George and Angeline, Tyler shouts at Rosie to leave, then shoots at Rosie's plane, which makes him fly away.
+Believing that Rosie killed George and Angeline, Tyler shouts at him to leave and fires his rifle to scare him away.

-Tyler goes back to his camp to find Mike, whose nervous demeanor causes Tyler to suspect that it was Mike, not Rosie, who killed the two wolves.
-Mike confirms Tyler's suspicions by smiling with a full set of new dentures and leaves, hiking for home.
+Returning to his camp again, Tyler finds Mike in the hut.
+When Tyler asks about the wolves, Mike admonishes him to focus on his own survival and hints that he knows about Rosie's plans.
+He flashes new dentures and leaves.

 Some time later, as the first snow begins to fall, Tyler plays the wolf call on his bassoon, bringing in other wolves from George and Angeline's pack.
 He reflects on his time in the wilderness and how he may have helped bring the modern world to this place.
-The narration implies that Tyler will return to civilization and recover from his experiences here.
-Ootek has returned, and in the final scene he and Tyler break camp and trek across the fall tundra to the south, enjoying each other's company, along with the words of an Inuit song that Tyler translates:
+Ootek returns, and he and Tyler break camp and trek across the fall tundra to the south, enjoying each other's company.